sinanyil81/MspFRxxSim/README.md

 		$ make run FIRMWAREFILE=firmware/sense_and_send/main.out
 - You can write `stop` to stop simulation.
 - You can write `profile` to see the profiling information of the functions, i.e., how many cycles it took to execute the corresponding functions in the applicaion.
+- Check [commands](https://github.com/sinanyil81/msp430-vagrant/blob/main/mspsim/scripts/HELP.txt) to see which commands are available for the simulator.
+- Modify `mspsim/scripts/mayfly.sc` file that configures the simulator.